-Lead carbon batteries are an advanced lead acid battery which uses lead for the positive plate (anode) but has carbon added to the negative plate (cathode).
+Lead-carbon batteries are an advanced VRLA lead acid battery which use a common lead positive plate (anode) and a carbon composite negative plate (cathode).
 The carbon acts as a sort of 'supercapacitor' which allows faster charging and discharging, plus prolonged life at partial state of charge.

-Like more common Gel sealed batteries lead-carbon batteries are typcially sealed with a gel electrolyte for improved safety and less maintenance.
+Much like the common Gel sealed batteries, lead-carbon batteries are also sealed and typically use a gel electrolyte for improved safety and low maintenance.

 The REXC series Lead-Carbon batteries from Narada uses a nano carbon material cathode which the company claims also provides a much longer cycle life than traditional lead-acid batteries.
 There are several companies which manufacture lead-carbon batteries with nano carbon or advanced cathode alloy materials including Japanese manufacturers GS Yuasa and YHI Power.

-There are several high quality battery manufacturers which have engineered very high performance, high cycle life batteries specifically designed for solar installations.
-These are tubular gel VRLA single cell (2V) batteries which are linked together in series to form 24V or 48V deep cycle battery banks.
-Often referred to as OPzV (Ortsfest PanZerplatte Verschlossen) batteries, which is German for ‘stationary tubular plate closed’ battery.
+There are several high quality battery manufacturers which have engineered very high performance, high cycle life batteries, specifically designed for solar installations.
+These tubular gel VRLA single cell (2V) batteries are linked together in series to form 24V or 48V deep cycle battery banks.
+These are often referred to as OPzV (Ortsfest PanZerplatte Verschlossen) batteries, which is German for ‘stationary tubular plate closed’ battery.
 The manufacturers listed below use advanced tubular-plate electrodes with woven polyester gauntlet and solid grids in a corrosion-resistant lead-calcium alloy.